Merete Ries: Personal life

-She was firstly married to the lecturer Paul R. from 1963 to 1967.
+She was first married to the lecturer Paul R. from 1963 to 1967.
 Ries had her only child during the marriage.
-She remarried to the department head Jørgen Jakobsen in 1973.
+In 1973, she married again, to the department head Jørgen Jakobsen.

 Ries died on the morning of 25 May 2018.

 Analysis

 Jakob Malling Lambert described Ries as having a "special ability to find the right word, which manifested itself in a bubbly humor and a sharp tongue.
 And then she rarely had a nose for literature and a sense of language."
-Michael Hertz in Ries' entry in the Dansk kvindebiografisk leksikon write she did not "make populism her religion" and she supported "the elite culture" and allowed the market to be left to "entertainment literature to others who are more skilled than she is in that field."
+Michael Hertz in Ries' entry in the Dansk kvindebiografisk leksikon writes that she did not "make populism her religion" and she supported "the elite culture" and allowed the market to be left to "entertainment literature to others who are more skilled than she is in that field.".